The Nigerian Apex Bank – Central Bank of Nigeria (CBN) has suspended international money transfer to Nigeria.

 “All financial services providers in Nigeria, just as in other jurisdictions, are required to be duly licensed in order to protect both customers and the financial system as well as to ensure the credibility of financial transactions.

 Nigeria received more than $20bn in remittances annual from migrants around the world.

-Following the announcement by the CBN, hundreds of global remittance companies have sent email notifications to their respective customers, especially those in diaspora, about this suspension and how it will affect their services.
+Following the announcement by the CBN, hundreds of global remittance companies have sent email notifications to their respective customers, especially those in the diaspora informing them about the suspension and how it will affect their services.

-World Remit a leading online remittance provider, has called for the urgent restoration of money transfers to Nigeria as draconian new rules leave virtually all money transfer operators (MTOs) unable to provide services to the West African country.
-The founder and CEO, Ismail Ahmed said: “This move is arbitrary, inexplicable and hugely detrimental to the Nigerian diaspora who rely on hundreds of money transfer companies and banks, providing them with choice, convenience and competitive pricing.
+World Remit a leading online remittance provider has called for the urgent restoration of money transfers to Nigeria, as draconian new rules leave virtually all money transfer operators (MTOs) unable to provide services to the West African country.
+The founder and CEO, Ismail Ahmed stated that this move is detrimental to Nigerians in the diaspora, who rely on hundreds of money transfer companies and banks for money transfers services.

-It looks like all systems in Nigeria are currently geared against encouraging new entrants and competition in the mobile remittance markets.
-That is worrying in the extreme,” said Ahmed.
+Ahmed stated that it looks as if all systems in Nigeria are currently geared against encouraging new entrants and competition in the mobile remittance markets.

-Azimo one of the UK Fin start-ups and international online remittance provider, stated in an email communication to their customers as follows:
+Azimo one of the UK Fintech start-ups and international online remittance provider stated in an email communication to their customers as follows: